-For the measurement of the field distribution inside the SAM phantom with DASY4, the phantom must be filled with around 25 liters of homogeneous body/head tissue simulating liquid.
-The liquid height from the bottom of the phantom body/head is 15.2 centimeters, which are shown in Fig. 6.1 and Fig 6.2.
+For the measurement of the field distribution inside the SAM phantom with DASY4, the phantom must be filled with around 25 liters of homogeneous body tissue simulating liquid.
+The liquid height from the bottom of the phantom body is 15.2 centimeters, which is shown in Fig. 6.1.